tuann72/ou-mapz/README.md

 # Version
 Current version is 1.0.0

+# File Layout
+- the main UI of the app is based off of App.tsx

 # To Pull Request and Merge Request
 1. Fork the repository
 2. git clone https://github.com/tuann72/OU-Mapz